couchbase/kv_engine/docs/BinaryProtocol.md

 * SHOULD have key
 * SHOULD have value

-The key should contain the agent name
+The key should contain the agent name.
+If the first character is '{' the server will try to parse the key as JSON and look for the following two
+attributes:

+ * "a" - which is the name of the agent
+ * "i" - 33 bytes connection identifier

 The value should contain the various features to enable.
 Each feature is a two byte value in network byte order.